stream-protocol/medusa-payment-streampay.js/README.md

 **3. Merchant Wallet Features:**

 Incorporate merchant wallet features that allow MedusaJS to interact with the Solana blockchain.
-You can use Solana's wallet API to create and manage merchant wallets.
+Use StreamPay or Solana's wallet API to create and manage merchant wallets.

 ```javascript
 const { Keypair, Transaction, SystemProgram, sendAndConfirmTransaction } = solanaWeb3;